 Located in the predominately French-speaking Walloon region of Belgium, Mons is renowned as a cultural centre, especially after receiving the title of European Capital of Culture in 2015.
 UK visitors, however, might know it best for the momentous Battle of Mons during World War 1.
 Though a small city with only 100,000 inhabitants, Mons is a fascinating place to visit, full of art, architecture and history – with a side reputation as the ‘Silicon Valley’ of Belgium thanks to the nearby Google headquarters.
-Check out our guide to visiting the delights of Mons in 24 hours.
+Check out our guide to how to spend a day in Mons.

 City Centre Exploring